See the results of our 2021 Family Budget Survey. Click Here to Learn More!

 An adjustable-rate mortgage may offer lower monthly payments than a fixed-rate mortgage in the short term, but accrue much higher costs in the long term, so it could make sense if you aren’t planning to stay in one place for too long.

-PMI, or private mortgage insurance, may also be required for non-FHA loans, especially if your initial down payment is less than 20% of the loan cost.
+PMI, or private mortgage insurance, may also be required for non-FHA loans (otherwise known as conventional loans), especially if your initial down payment is less than 20% of the home’s purchase price.
 Unlike homeowners insurance, which will pay you if your property is damaged, mortgage insurance protects your lender from losing too much of their investment if a borrower fails to make payments.
 Even if you’re required to pay for mortgage insurance at first, you may be able to cancel the policy and lower your costs once you pay off a certain percentage of the mortgage loan and achieve a certain level of home equity.

 What is home equity again?